4 carrots, sliced 1/4 inch thick (about 1 1/2 cups)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

-For the stew: In a large skillet, melt the butter over medium-high heat.
+For the stew: Set the Instant Pot to “Saute”.
+Melt the butter in the pot.
 Add the onion, celery, and carrots and cook, stirring, until they just begin to soften, 4 to 5 minutes, seasoning lightly with salt and pepper and stirring in the poultry seasoning and garlic during the last 30 to 60 seconds of cooking.
-Watch to make sure the garlic doesn’t burn.
-Remove from the heat.
+Press “Cancel”.
 (Freezing instructions begin here.)

-Transfer the vegetables to the slow cooker.
-Lightly season both sides of the chicken with salt and pepper and place in the slow cooker.
+Lightly season both sides of the chicken with salt and pepper and place in the Instant Pot.
 Add the broth and bay leaves and stir to combine.

-Cover and cook on Low for 3 to 4 hours.
+Lock and seal the lid.
+Cook for 6 minutes at high pressure, then quick release the pressure.
 (The chicken is done when it registers 165°F internally.)
 Transfer the chicken to a cutting board and set aside.
-Remove and discard the bay leaves (make sure to return the lid to the cooker quickly).
-Set the slow cooker to High.
+Remove and discard the bay leaves .

-Working quickly and using a soup spoon or tablespoon, uncover the slow cooker, scoop out heaping tablespoons of dumpling batter, and drop into the stew.
-(Wet your hands to prevent sticking and use them to help slide the batter off the spoon and into the stew.)
+Set the Instant Pot to “Saute” and bring to a boil.
+Using a soup spoon or tablespoon, scoop out heaping tablespoons of dumpling batter, and drop into the stew.
+(Wet your hands to prevent sticking and use them to help slide the batter off the spoon.)
 Try to spread the dumplings out so they cover the whole surface and aren’t on top of one another.
-Get the lid back on the cooker as soon as possible.
-Cook on High for 30 to 40 minutes or until the dumplings have doubled in size and a toothpick inserted into the center of a dumpling comes out clean.
+Cover the IP loosely with the lid, leaving a crack.
+Cook for about 11-12 minutes or until the dumplings have doubled in size and a toothpick inserted into the center of a dumpling comes out clean.
+Press “Cancel”.

 Meanwhile, shred or chop the chicken into bite-size pieces and set aside.